livebytes/docker-processwire/README.md

 # Docker-Processwire
 This repository is made to run Processwire in Docker, the Dockerfile installs Nginx and all the files needed to run Processwire, this project does not install a MySQL server (this you can add yourself seperately or run independent of the Docker container).
-OpenSSH port (22) and Nginx HTTP (80) are in the EXPOSE.
+Nginx HTTP (80) is in the EXPOSE.

 # Running Docker-Processwire

 ## Build the Docker image
 Git clone the repository:

 <code>git clone https://github.com/livebytes/docker-processwire.git</code>